 What is the LWD?
 The LWD identifies a surface so low that the water level will seldom fall below it.
 Different lakes and rivers use different LWD surfaces.

 What will change if the LWD is revised?
 Depths on navigation charts and navigation channels refer to LWD.
-On the upper Great Lakes, calculations indicate the LWD may be too high.
-On the lower Great Lakes, calculations indicate that the LWD may be too low.
-Preliminary results indicate that LWD could be adjusted anywhere from -6.3 inches (-16 cm) to 18.9 inches (48 cm), depending on the lake.
+On the upper Great Lakes, initial analyses indicate the LWD elevation may be too high.
+On the lower Great Lakes, calculations indicate that LWD may be too low.
+Preliminary results indicate that LWD might better represent current lake conditions if it were adjusted anywhere from -6.3 inches (-16 cm) to 18.9 inches (48 cm), depending on the lake.

 What is the estimated timeline for the LWD recalculation?